med-abdelmeraim/graduation-thesis-2026/README.md

 Because these files are large and derived from the CropNet dataset, **they are not committed to the Git repository**.
 Instead, we provide:

 - Small samples in `data/samples/`.
-- Scripts and instructions in `data/README.md` to download and preprocess the full dataset from Hugging Face and NOAA HRRR archives.[web:51][web:56][web:63]

 ## Compute environments